Skip to content

 run off the page.

-If a netCDF is the output, it should be listed how many and what variable fields
+If a netCDF is the output, the total number and name of each variable field

-are inside the file.
-If there are a large number of variable fields within the file,
+inside the file should be listed.
+If there are numerous variable fields

 If an image is created, it should be used as the use case image and referenced in